UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-extracting.md

 >{: .bash}
 >
 >
+> Now let's change the scenario.
+Let's say we have a whole collection of files, and
->Now let's change the scenario.
-We want to know the 10 files that contain _the most_ words.
+> We want to know the 10 files that contain _the most_ words.
 Fill in the blanks below to count the
 >words for each file, put them into order, and then make an output of the 10 files with the most words (Hint: The sort command sorts
 >in ascending order by default).
 >